philbackworks/3AFans.com-Site-Data/_toys-1-6/darwin-rothchild-here-is-the-young-man-edition.md

 ---
 From the official ThreeA promotional materials:

-"Here is the young man"
+"Here is the young man, dressed for the funeral of the world.
+We're living by your rules and that's all we know." - Ashley Wood, ThreeA

 "It was obvious from a young age I was destined to be alone.
 My ideas and outlook were always a step above my peers.